 The amount of voluntary help that was forthcoming for the first show was very encouraging.
 The preparation of the ground entailed all manual labour and there was no shortage of same.

 On the night before the show the weather was very unfavourable, the site became a quagmire, as late as 12.00 o clock on the Friday night the committee was undecided whether to go ahead with the show or not.
 Dr. O'Driscoll called a meeting of a small number of the committee who were still on the grounds, and against all the adverse conditions it was decided to proceed.

 Great difficulties were experienced on the first morning of the show getting exhibitors into the field, despite all this the programme went ahead according to plan.
 Thankfully on the Sunday the sun shone all day and there were great drying conditions, by early afternoon the grounds had completely dried up and the Sunday programme was a great success.

-A number of novel attractions including sulky racing which was a new experience for the locals and proved to be the highlight of the show.
+A number of novel attractions including sulky racing, which was a new experience for the locals and this proved to be the highlight of the show.
 Also in the early years there were Tug o War competitions and Sheaf tossing.
-Charleville Show was the first to introduce a musical programme for the Sunday afternoon, very well known acts such as the Bairds, The Dublin City Ramblers, Louise Morrissey, Kathy Durkin, Johnny Barrett to name but a few were very attractive performances at the show.
+Charleville Show was the first to introduce a musical programme for the Sunday afternoon, very well known acts such as the Bairds, The Dublin City Ramblers, Louise Morrissey, Kathy Durkin, Johnny Barrett to name but a few were very attractive performers at the show.

 Over the years the show committee introduced Novel Attractions such as Lawn Mower Racing, Formula One Cars, Saving The Hay, Exhibitions of Rare Breed Animals, and from the start there was a vintage section which has grown from year to year.
 The visit of the Duchess of York in 1993 drew widespread publicity and she proved to be a major attraction.